 UK Student Visa Interview Success Tips

 Success requires thorough preparation: review your CAS, course details, financial documents, and career plans.
 Answer naturally without memorising scripts.
 Maintain consistency between your verbal answers and written application.
 Dress professionally and speak confidently about your study intentions.
+Most interview-based refusals stem from inconsistency, not lack of knowledge.

 - Review your CAS statement and course details thoroughly